StrangeBeeCorp/docs/docs/thehive/installation/kubernetes.md

 The default deployment includes:

-* TheHive application pods
+* A single TheHive application pod
-* A two-node Cassandra cluster for data storage
+* A one-node Cassandra cluster for data storage
-* A two-node Elasticsearch cluster for search indexing
+* A one-node Elasticsearch cluster for search indexing, using Elasticsearch 9
 * A MinIO instance for S3-compatible object storage

 ## Infrastructure requirements